Pagure/pagure/doc/usage/pull_requests.rst

 Remote Git to Pagure pull request
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can create a pull request from an other git hosting platform (eg github, gitlab).
+You can create a pull request from another git hosting platform (e.g. GitHub, GitLab).
 This is a remote pull request.

 From the pull requests list